Session time options

 How can I be a T-Ball coach?

 At the time you register your player in T-Ball, you will be asked to volunteer in some capacity with the League.
 Coach or Assistant Coach are volunteer options.
-All DLL coaches must complete a Criminal Record Check and will also be required to attend a series of coaching clinics.
+No prior baseball experience is necessary to coach at the T-Ball level.
+All DLL coaches must complete a Criminal Record Check and will be required to attend a series of coaching clinics.
 The DLL Coaching Committee will approve all coach selections.

 What is expected of Parents in T-Ball?

 T-Ball is NOT a drop-off activity.
 A parent must stay at the park for the duration of each session.
-Parents are not allowed on the field during games or practices.
+Parents that are not designated coaches are not allowed on the field during games or practices.
 Parents will be placed on a rotational schedule to help with bench and snack duties.
 Duties will be assigned by the team manager at the beginning of the season.